Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 &nbsp;&nbsp;&nbsp;&nbsp;The metastore administrator can assign access to the file by creating a storage credential and sharing it with a group that includes everyone who needs access to the file.

-#### A data engineer needs to copy an external table from their default Hive metastore to the Unity Catalog metastore.(creuppa)
-#### Which of the following are required to upgrade the table to be managed by Unity Catalog?
-Select three responses.
+**A data engineer needs to copy an external table from their default Hive metastore to the Unity Catalog metastore.(creuppa) Which of the following are required to upgrade the table to be managed by Unity Catalog?
+Select three responses.**

 &nbsp;&nbsp;&nbsp;&nbsp;The data engineer must create their own Hive metastore.
-&nbsp;&nbsp;&nbsp;&nbsp;T**he data engineer must have a storage credential with an IAM role that authorizes Unity Catalog to access the tables’ location path.**
+&nbsp;&nbsp;&nbsp;&nbsp;**The data engineer must have a storage credential with an IAM role that authorizes Unity Catalog to access the tables’ location path.**
 &nbsp;&nbsp;&nbsp;&nbsp;**The data engineer must be granted CREATE EXTERNAL TABLE permission on the external location of the table to be upgraded.**
 &nbsp;&nbsp;&nbsp;&nbsp;The data engineer must have workspace administrator level privileges.
 &nbsp;&nbsp;&nbsp;&nbsp;**The data engineer must have the file path to an external location that references the storage credential.**

-#### Which of the following privileges do storage credentials AND external locations support?
-Select three responses.
+**Which of the following privileges do storage credentials AND external locations support?
+Select three responses.**

 &nbsp;&nbsp;&nbsp;&nbsp;**READ FILES**
 &nbsp;&nbsp;&nbsp;&nbsp;**WRITE FILES**